Take a look at Assemblage, a microservice architecture definition process.

 There are many issues that you must address.

-There are many patterns related to the microservices pattern.
+There are many patterns related to the Microservices architecture pattern.
 The Monolithic architecture is an alternative to the microservice architecture.
-The other patterns address issues that you will encounter when applying the microservice architecture.
+The other patterns in the Microservice architecture architecture pattern address issues that you will encounter when applying this pattern.

 Netflix, which is a very popular video streaming service that’s responsible for up to 30% of Internet traffic, has a large scale, service-oriented architecture.
 They handle over a billion calls per day to their video streaming API from over 800 different kinds of devices.
 Each API call fans out to an average of six calls to backend services.